NKM21/mytest/README.txt

-hey this is the test
+hey this is not a test